nicholasM95/skoda-connector/README.md

-# VW Group Connector
+# Škoda Connector

-This project provides a convenient solution for obtaining access tokens and id tokens for various applications within the Volkswagen Group ecosystem.
+This project provides a simple and efficient way to obtain access tokens and ID tokens specifically for Škoda applications within the Volkswagen Group ecosystem.
-Whether you're developing software for Volkswagen, Audi, Skoda.
-This connector simplifies the process of authentication and authorization.
+Whether you're building tools, apps, or integrations for Škoda services, this connector streamlines the authentication and authorization process.

-Please note that this connector is `unofficial` and not endorsed by the Volkswagen Group.
+Disclaimer: This connector is `unofficial` and not affiliated with or endorsed by Škoda Auto or the Volkswagen Group.
-It is developed independently to assist developers in integrating their applications with VW Group services.
+It is independently developed to support developers in integrating with Škoda's online services.

 ## Adding Maven Repository and Dependency